Nothing Above My Shoulders but the Evening

-Nothing Above My Shoulders but the Evening is Ray Lynch’s fifth and final studio album.
+Nothing Above My Shoulders but the Evening is American new-age musician Ray Lynch’s fourth and final studio album, released in September 1993.
 It reflects Lynch's classical background and features performances by members of the San Francisco Symphony.
 The album was released after Lynch signed with Windham Hill Records.
-It peaked at #1 on Billboard's "Top New Age Albums" chart.
+It peaked at number 1 on Billboard's "Top New Age Albums" chart.

 Production

 According to Keyboard, the album was originally slated to be released "during the first quarter" of 1992.
 In an interview with the Vancouver Sun, Lynch revealed some of the struggles he faced while creating the album, and said that it had taken four years to create.
 In regards to its delayed production, he said, "That's the problem when you love what you make, if you love what you make and care about it, you're going to struggle with it until it's right."
 In an interview with Brian, Mind in 1995, Ray Lynch explained that he shifted more closely to acoustic instruments than synthesized instruments.
 He further explained that he had always wanted to write a "very classical" album.